Curriculum organisation

 Our school is fortunate to benefit from specialist areas such as a food technology room, hydrotherapy pool, rebound trampoline, soft play, science garden, woodland walk and the rainbow garden.

 Educational visits and visiting artists further enrich our curriculum or all pathways.
-In addition, we plan a ‘Golden Day’ each half term focusing on different curriculum areas such as World Book Day, Celebrating Eid, Queen’s Jubilee, Pet Day In addition to this, the curriculum is further enhanced through the implementation of academic and therapeutic interventions delivered either 1:1 or in small groups.
+In addition to this, the curriculum is further enhanced through the implementation of academic and therapeutic interventions delivered either 1:1 or in small groups.